Scuba Diving in the Galapagos Islands: Everything you need to know before booking your dream scuba adventure.

 June - Dec: Cabo Douglas (Fernandina Island): The westernmost island in Galapagos, Fernandina is an active volcano.
 It has erupted twice in the last decade.
 It is the ‘hot spot’ in Galapagos.

 This is the only site on liveaboard itineraries where you can see diving Marine Iguanas feeding underwater.
-You also see Penguins feeding on tiny silver Sardines using schools of black striped salemas as cover.
+You also see Penguins feeding on tiny silver Sardines using schools of black-striped Salemas as cover.
 Turtles are especially abundant at Cabo Douglas which is probably why this is a likely location to site Orcas.

 Punta Vicente Roca (Isabela Island): If you look at a map, Isabela Island looks uncannily similar to a seahorse.
-Punta Vicente Roca is located on the north western side of Isabela just below the ‘mouth’ of the seahorse.
+Punta Vicente Roca is located on the northwestern side of Isabela just below the ‘mouth’ of the seahorse.
 Isabela has 5 active volcanoes.

 Both money and electricity are the same in Ecuador as it is in the US.
 Ecuador uses the US dollar for currency.
 Even US coins may be used.
-For outlets, Ecuador use the 110 v Type B plug.
+For outlets, Ecuador uses the 110 v Type B plug.

 Your expedition boat will more than likely have some 220 V outlets onboard with Type F & G plugs and USB outlets for charging phones, etc.

-PASSPORT: No visa is necessary from most countries, only the following: Afghanistan, Bangladesh, Cuba, Eritrea, Ethiopia, Kenya, Nepal, Nigeria, North Korea, Pakistan, Senegal and Somalia.
+PASSPORT: No visa is necessary from most countries, only the following: Afghanistan, Bangladesh, Cuba, Eritrea, Ethiopia, Kenya, Nepal, Nigeria, North Korea, Pakistan, Senegal, and Somalia.
 This is always subject to change, so best to check the Ecuador Embassy website in your home country.
-You are allowed to stay up to 90 days in any 12-month period.
+You are allowed to stay up to 90 days in any 12 month period.

-Your passport must have 6 months prior to expiration at the time you enter Ecuador.
+Your passport must have 6 months before expiration at the time you enter Ecuador.
 You must have a round trip (return) ticket to enter Galapagos.
 You may have to have proof of health insurance coverage for the time of your stay in Ecuador though this is not a policy yet enforced.